22nd Annual Freight and Logistics Symposium: Natural Disaster Disruption in the Freight System

 - John McClellan, Freeway Operations Supervisor, MnDOT (PDF)

-This symposium is sponsored by the Center for Transportation Studies at the University of Minnesota, in cooperation with:
+This symposium was sponsored by the Center for Transportation Studies at the University of Minnesota, in cooperation with: